mdunhamwilkie/bcgw-last-refresh-date/README.md

 # bcgw-last-refresh-date
 code and scripts for setting last_modified_date of BCGW resources in the BC Data Catalogue
 ## Data Model
+The data model consists of four tables, stored in the BCGW APP_UTILITY schema.
+### Table and Column Definitions
 |Table Name|Column Name|Data Type|Nullable||Comment|
 |---|---|---|---|---|---|
 |EDRP_REPL_DATES_OVERRIDES|||||Last refresh dates for tables and views that are not replicated through the normal mechanisms (FME, SDR, Materialized Views) and thus have to be enumerated separately, e.g., TRIM_TEXT_ANNO is replicated manually through ArcMap.|